Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Discussion

-\textit{Discussion.}--- In this letter, we propose a general lower bound for entropy production related to the LS constant and KL divergence and utilize it to find a trade-off relation that deepens the understanding of thermal relaxation processes.
-The trade-off relation may be utilized to experimentally estimate entropy production irrespective of model details in that we believe one can safely approximate the LS constant using relaxation time to stationarity observed in actual experiments, i.e., $\dot{\sigma}(t)\tau_{\text{rel}}\geq2\sigma_{\text{tot}}^{t}$.
-Another important consequence of the bound is an inverse speed limit for transforming states in thermal relaxation, which can improve the estimation of the transformation time.
-The inverse speed limit is pertinent to the thermodynamic cost in thermal relaxation, which may be used to optimize relaxation processes.
-Additionally, it may uncover that a system is unlikely to be trapped in a metastable state for more time than a certain threshold.
+In this work, we propose a general lower bound for EP related to the LS constant and KL divergence.
+We utilize it to identify a trade-off between intrinsic timescale and EPR in thermal relaxation. \normalcolor{A consequence of this trade-off is an inverse speed limit for transforming states during thermal relaxation, providing a thermodynamic upper bound for the transformation time.
+It indicates that a system is unlikely to remain in a metastable state beyond a certain time threshold.
+The inverse speed limit can be extended to open quantum systems, where an additional contribution from decoherence emerges. }

-To summarize, this letter reveals some hidden general properties of thermal relaxation dynamics and paves the way for further application of LS constant in stochastic thermodynamics.
-However, the complete information of the dynamics is contained in all eigenvalues of the stochastic matrix.
-It is thus still an open problem to analyze thermal relaxation processes beyond the spectral gap and LS constant, which only characterize the slowest dynamical mode.
+Our trade-off relation strikingly holds for arbitrary coarse-grained dynamics, allowing it to be applied to estimate entropy production irrespective of model details in molecular dynamics and real experiments.
+It remains effective even when there are only two coarse-grained states in relaxation dynamics and no observable current, which stands in sharp contrast to previous results.
+Our current study opens up several avenues for future research.
+Interestingly, similar trade-off relations exist for steady state dissipation rate, a counterintuitive finding that warrants further exploration in a forthcoming paper.
+Another promising direction would be to investigate these trade-off relations in nonlinear chemical reaction networks.
+Additionally, while our focus has been on the dominant timescale, it would be valuable to analyze the role of other timescales, aside from the dominant one.

-We are grateful to Guangyi Zou, Zhiyu Cao and Shiling Liang for useful discussions.
+R. B. is grateful to Guangyi Zou, Tan Van Vu and Shiling Liang for useful discussions.
+Part of this work was finished by R. B. based on the discussion during his participation in the long-term workshop ``Frontiers in Non-equilibrium Physics 2024 Workshop'' (YITP-T-24-01).
+R. B. would like to acknowledge the warm hospitality during his stay in the YITP.
 This work is supported by MOST(2022YFA1303100), NSFC (32090044).